Loan guide

 Formula and steps

-The calculator uses the standard amortized loan payment formula: payment equals principal times monthly rate times growth factor divided by growth factor minus one.
+In plain language: The calculator uses the standard amortized loan payment formula: payment equals principal times monthly rate times growth factor divided by growth factor minus one.
+It assumes a fixed rate, monthly payments, and no added fees.
+It does not solve an official APR disclosure or read the lender contract.

 How to read the answer